Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/6-debugging-with-vitis-debugger.md

     - [Serial Terminal Configuration](#serial-terminal-configuration)
     - [Run and Debug Application Using XSCT](#run-and-debug-application-using-xsct)

-# Debugging with the Vitis Debugger
+# Debugging Standalone Applications with the Vitis Debugger

 This chapter describes debug possibilities with the design flow you have already been working with.
 The first option is debugging with